 NDORMS Aims Progress since 2015, Impact and areas for Improvement Silver Action Points Assessment-Measures of success Time scale to Achievement People Responsible share their professional experiences with future Taught MSc cohorts S4.5 Continue to ensure female academics have the opportunities to deliver taught content for orthopaedics and rheumatology, provide academic support for the student cohort, and are represented on recruitment panels.
 To increase the number of recruitment panel members trained in implicit bias We introduced implicit bias training in 2017.
 We ran 3 training sessions in 2017.
 Currently half of recruitment panel members have received training.
 Increase the number of recruitment panel members trained in implicit bias.
 S5.
 Run 4 implicit bias training courses per annum.
 Implement recording and tracking of training on E+D and Implicit Bias for recruitment-panel members.
 We will invite them every year to attend these training courses.
 HoD and DGS will encourage them personally to attend.
-All panel members trained in implicit bias By 2020 Afise Sabokbar (Director of Graduate Studies) Steph Dakin Clare Jarvis Maria Granell
+All panel members trained in implicit bias.
+IB training will be mandatory By 2020 and we will monitor to make sure everyone in recruitment panels has done the training and keep it that way up to 2023 (Director of Graduate Studies) HR Team E&D advisor